 The little puppy held by your favorite actor on your screen has already provided you a burst of happiness.
 Conveniently, videos automatically slide endlessly one after the other, displaying content chosen specifically for you by an algorithm.
 It’s so addictive that you suddenly realize an hour has already passed.
-The short video market in China is highly sophisticated and widely used.
+The short video market in China is highly sophisticated and widely used, a growing part of the stay-at-home economy in China.

 The short video market in China soars on traffic growth and AI development